-4. Credit Through Portfolio Assessment
+4. Credit through Portfolio Assessment

-Portfolio assessment is open to currently enrolled students.
-Such students may challenge the need to take a BCCC college course by demonstrating college-level knowledge in the subject matter by preparing a portfolio according to certain predetermined guidelines.
+Portfolio assessment is open to currently enrolled students who wish to challenge a BCCC course by demonstrating and verifying college-level knowledge in the depth and breadth of the subject matter by preparing a portfolio according to certain predetermined guidelines.
+This option is usually available when no challenge examination exists.

-Students interested in pursuing this method of earning college credit are required to make an appointment with the Coordinator, Experiential Learning.
+Students interested in pursuing this method of earning equivalent BCCC College credit are required to make an appointment to discuss this with the Coordinator.
+Experiential Learning.